Ravenhill (band)

 RAVENHILL is an American rock band.
-They are originally from southern Illinois relocated to Nashville, Tennessee but now reside near the Dallas, Texas area.
+They are originally from southern Illinois relocated to Nashville, Tennessee, but now reside near the Dallas, Texas, area.
 The band started making music in 2009.
-Their membership is Joshua Clifton, Brady Clifton, Kalen Orr, & Keith Schaubert with former members Coleman Fitch, Dane Johns, David Curtis, Kyle Hassenfratz, Taylor Chance, and Jonathan Raby.
+Their membership is Joshua Clifton, Brady Clifton, Kalen Orr, & Logan Gavaldon with former members Dane Johns,Aaron Broach,Keith Schaubert,Coleman Fitch, Dane Johns(Sleeping Tapes,alliswell), David Curtis(Run Kid Run,SideWalkSlam), Kyle Hassenfratz, Taylor Chance, and Jonathan Raby.
 The band released an album, Ladies and Gentlemen, I Present To You..., independently in 2009.
 Their next release, the EP Live on Delmar, was released independently in 2010.
 They released a second extended play, Lions, in 2011, also independently.
 Their first studio album, Soul, was released by Slospeak Records in 2015.
 They released an EP called “Spirit” on Honey Gold Records in 2018.
-Later on August 3rd in the same year, RAVENHILL released “Midnight Gold” on Honey Gold Records.
+Later on August 3 in the same year, RAVENHILL released “Midnight Gold” on Honey Gold Records.

 Background

 Ravenhill, which is named after Leonard Ravenhill, is a Southern rock band from southern Illinois around West Frankfort and Herrin.
-In 2010, the band moved to Nashville, Tennessee and signed to indie record label Slospeak Records.
+In 2010, the band moved to Nashville, Tennessee, and signed to indie record label Slospeak Records.
 Their members are vocalist and guitarist Joshua Clifton, guitarists Taylor Chance and Mike Bay, bassist Brady Clifton, and drummer Kyle Hassenfratz, with their former members guitarist Dan Johns and drummers Coleman Fitch and Jonathan Raby, the latter also performing background vocals for the group.